The Box (band): Biography

-1987's Closer Together was the band's most commercially successful album.
+1987's Closer Together was the band's most commercially and critically successful album.
 Featuring the hit singles "Ordinary People", "Closer Together" and "Crying Out Loud for Love", the album was certified platinum.
 Backing vocals on the album were provided by Jordan and Martine St. Clair.
-The band's biggest hit, "Closer Together", was originally commissioned for a fundraiser for a anti-leukemia foundation.
+The band's biggest hit, "Closer Together", was originally commissioned for a fundraiser for an anti-leukemia foundation.